antonmry/galiglobal/src/jbake/content/blog/2021/20210313-The-principal-role.md

 a comment on [GitHub] or just drop me a message on [Twitter], I'm always open to have a chat about the role or share my experiences.

+## Update

+This article made it to the top 5 articles in HackerNews!
+There are [a lot of interesting comments] covering very different points of view.

 [GitHub]: https://github.com/antonmry/galiglobal/pull/40
 [Twitter]: https://twitter.com/antonmry